 1) To ensure the police conduct high quality investigations of all road traffic collisions involving injury and death;

-2) To ensure the police and prosecution services make better charging and prosecution decisions;
+2) To ensure the police and prosecution services make appropriate charging and prosecution decisions;

-3) To ensure judges issue sentences that reflect the severity of an offence and discourage bad driving.
+3) To ensure sentences are issued that reflect the severity of an offence and discourage bad driving.